dykderrick/FitPal/README.md

     * Start pushing/pulling/running etc.
     * Do at least 20 units of a specific category or 5 minutes if the category is uncountable.
   * End
-    * Wait for a minute after finishing moves.
+    * Wait for a minute after finishing each iteration.
-    * Tester presses finish logging after his/her BPM returns to normal level.
+    * Tester hits finish logging button after his/her BPM returns to normal level (**Edit**: it is also okay if the BPM doesn't return to the normal level because the algorithm will not take heart rate as a variable).
   * Continue
 * End iteration